 Page labels are essential in knowledge base spaces.
-These are used to add topics to your articles, and allows your knowledge base to become self-organizing over time.
+These are used to add topics to your articles, and

 Users will generally find articles by searching, and using the topic navigation on the homepage and end of each article, rather than navigating through a tree-like page hierarchy.